IFE-Fiware/consumer/README.md

 `kubectl get namespaces`
 <br/>This will list all the namespaces in your cluster, and you should see the one you just created listed.

-#### Create volumes

-Two volumes needs to be created manually at the moment:
-* nfs-storage-pvc-xsfc
-* nfs-storage-pvc-sdapibe

-This will be fixed in future versions.

 ### Deployment using ArgoCD